Strawberry Hill House - Page One

 Strawberry Hill House was the project of Horace Walpole (1717-1797) the son of our first Prime Minister.
 Known as a man of letters and author of the Gothic novel, The Castle of Oranto, Walpole moved to Twickenham in 1747 and spent many years enlarging his estate and transforming his villa into a Gothic castle.

 The Gothic novel was characterised by mystery, suspense and strange happenings.
 As the day wore on and darkness spread over unlit rooms I started to feel a little nervous.
 The building was new to me so at times I thought I had lost my way and had to tread carefully, especially where floor boards had been removed!
 However, it was certainly a fantastic opportunity and one I shall not forget.

-During the recent work, the exterior render has been replaced to bring the building back to its original appearance and over twenty-five rooms on the ground and first floors are undergoing extensive restoration.
-(March 2011)
+During the restoration work, the exterior render was replaced to bring the building back to its original appearance and a number of rooms on the ground and first floors underwent extensive restoration.

 Walpole was inspired by the architecture of Gothic style religious buildings; arches are used throughout the building for doorways, windows and bookcases.